MuJSh/YuqiangZhangLab.github.io/_pages/ZYQ.md

 #### <b>RESEARCH AREAS</b>

-Atmospheric Chemistry
-Machine Learning
-Data Science
+Changes in wet and dry deposition in the atmosphere Long-distance transport of pollutants
+The impact of the urban heat island effect on air quality Machine learning
-Interactions between climate change, air pollution and human health
+The interaction between air pollution, climate change, and human health

 #### <b>PROFESSIONAL EXPERIENCE</b>